DWU CONSULTING — AI RESEARCH

 A key innovation in United's deal was the hybrid covenant structure.
 Unlike a traditional securitization (which would be heavily protected with detailed cash flow controls and restrictions on asset sales), United's deal was structured more like a corporate loan with loyalty-specific covenants.
 United retained operational control and cash management flexibility, but agreed to maintain minimum revenue thresholds, restrict dividend payments, limit additional debt issuance, and maintain adequate liquidity facilities.

 The MileagePlus securitization also pledged United's relationship with Chase, which issues the United MileagePlus credit card.
-Chase's annual payment to United—roughly $3.2 billion as of 2024—was the primary collateral.
-The deal was arranged by Goldman Sachs (structuring agent and lead-left), with Barclays and Morgan Stanley as joint bookrunners.
+Chase's annual payment to United—$2.9 billion (UAL 10-K 2024) as of 2024—was the primary collateral.
+The deal was arranged by Goldman Sachs (structuring agent and lead-left), with Barclays and Morgan Stanley as joint bookrunners. ⚠ Risk: Chase concentration: 100% of MileagePlus collateral depends on a single bank co-brand relationship with no contractual diversification.

 The AAdvantage Model ($10 Billion, American Airlines)